 There are no simple answers–a new path requires effort–but I promise you will feel relieved and hopeful after your first call.

 1. Tell me Your Story

 Fill me in by answering the questions in the downloadable form.
 I will contact you quickly to discuss how we can work together.
 We can save much time on a call if I know about your situation ahead of time.
 You may find that answering will give you insights, too.
 If helpful, I can contact you in advance for a free 30-minute conversation prior to any appointment to see if you are comfortable working with me.

 2. Set up a meeting

 I will contact you as soon as I receive your Story.
 We can set up a time that’s convenient for you, including evenings and weekends.
 If appropriate, I strongly encourage a couple to be on the call.
 It is not appropriate for me to speak directly with your child however.
-A call is about you and what you need as a parent, and what you need for your own wellbeing.
+I focus on you and what you need as a parent for your own wellbeing.
 When you feel strong, safe, and secure with your parenting, you can make miracles.